ropensci/wikitaxa/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies.
+There is 1 reverse dependency, and there was no problems when testing with it.

 ---

-This version includes fixes for tests failing on CRAN checks, and a function gains a parameter to specify Wikipedia site language.
+This version includes three bug fixes to improve usability.

 Thanks!
 Scott Chamberlain